artemchiruhin/artemchiruhin/README.md

 I'm a beginner web-developer, I have learnt HTML, CSS, JS, PHP.

-I want to become a front-end developer (ReactJS) in the future.
+I want to become a front-end developer (React or Vue) in the future.